 - Community Organizing: Discover different community organizing models and how to develop and win your own issue campaign.

 Do you have a staff member/resident leader/community member that you want to nominate?

-The application includes detailed information on both the application and nomination processes.
+The 2020 Leadership Academy Application includes detailed information on both the application and nomination processes.

 “We are very excited about this year’s program.We value your continued support of EBHO’s advocacy and community organizing work”- EBHO Resident & Community Organizing Program